matomo-org/developer-documentation/docs/maintaining-translations.md

 to learn how to use translation in Matomo code or your plugins, check the [developers guide](https://developer.matomo.org/guides/translations).

+If you have any feedback or questions regarding the translations, that aren't answered here, don't hesitate to get in touch with us at [translations@matomo.org](mailto:translations@matomo.org)

 ## Managing Translations on Weblate & GitHub

 ### Structure on Weblate